kailash-manasarovar/statement/docs/timeline/2023/june.md

 ![Muscular trumpet teacher](../../content/images/muscles-1.png)

+- I don't realize I'm looking at just one of the set of trumpet teachers at that moment.
 - I wonder if he is pumping iron with Domingo and the Dénia testosterone (woman-hating) addicts.
 - I bring a couple of tunes to play, Creep and Back to Black.
 - Creep is for Domingo.
 - Back to Black is for the trumpet teacher with regards to Ana his (apparent) girlfriend.
 - These are tunes recommended to me, I believe, by Mary at Lourdes.
 - We play them, and the trumpet teacher can't look me in the eye.
 He looks guilty.
+His head down.
 - He asks me quietly why I didn't bring them before.
 - I'm aware everything is a big joke, and I'm the butt of the joke, but I'm unaware of the extent of the conspiracy and how it has my total destruction as its end goal.
 - I mistakenly believe that only Domingo and his close associates are scheming against me; and it was so ridiculous and immature that on a day-to-day level I really didn't care.